 Experiencing cultures through their foods is like taking a trip without leaving home.
 Plus, new tastes and flavors will keep your taste buds stimulated while following a clean eating plan.
 Here are several international clean eating recipes to add to your weekly menu plan.
-Follow the links provided for full recipes.
+Follow Shahnaz Indian Cuisine for awesome & delicious recipes.

 What is a healthy diet?

 Eating a healthy diet is not about strict limitations, staying unrealistically thin, or depriving yourself of the foods you love.
 Rather, it’s about feeling great, having more energy, improving your health, and boosting your mood.

 Healthy eating doesn’t have to be overly complicated.
 If you feel overwhelmed by all the conflicting nutrition and diet advice out there, you’re not alone.
 It seems that for every expert who tells you a certain food is good for you, you’ll find another saying exactly the opposite.
 The truth is that while some specific foods or nutrients have been shown to have a beneficial effect on mood, it’s your overall dietary pattern that is most important.
 The cornerstone of a healthy diet should be to replace processed food with real food whenever possible.
 Eating food that is as close as possible to the way nature made it can make a huge difference to the way you think, look, and feel.
 Learn more about Shane Hennig and other treatments

 By using these simple tips, you can cut through the confusion and learn how to create—and stick to—a tasty, varied, and nutritious diet that is as good for your mind as it is for your body.

 The Healthy Eating Pyramid

 The Harvard Healthy Eating Pyramid represents the latest nutritional science.
 The widest part at the bottom is for things that are most important.
 The foods at the narrow top are those that should be eaten sparingly, if at all.